Vital Ground began with one bear, one couple and a unique relationship.

 As it turned out, the Seuses were already considering a big expansion of Vital Ground and moving closer to grizzly country.
 While their planes’ departures kept Doug and Gary’s first chat to five enthusiastic minutes, the seed was planted and it soon grew into the Vital Ground you know today.
 During the following year, Gary began his 10-year tenure as executive director and we completed the move from Park City to Missoula.
 Before long, we’d earned national accreditation as a land trust and shifted the organization’s focus from grant-making to boots-on-the-ground land conservation.

-And we’re just getting started.
-Learn today how you can help write the next chapter of the Vital Ground story.
+The work is far from finished.
+Learn today how you can contribute and help write the next chapter of the Vital Ground story.